 What is the purpose of a boring bar?

-This is the most integrated question in how to use a boring bar on a lathe.
+This is the most integrated question of how to use a boring bar on a lathe.
 The cutting of an inner surface is done using a boring bar.
-It can drill a hole with a large diameter, a precise diameter, and a high surface roughness.
+It can drill a hole with a large diameter, a precise diameter, and high surface roughness.

 Can you drill with a lathe?